UalaceCafe/log_redux/README.md

 `Logger.new` accepts the following options:
 - `output_filename`: The name of the file to which the logger will write.
 Defaults to `$stderr`.
 Expects either a string, `$stdout` or `$stderr`.

+> **Note**
+>
+> By default, `output_filename` will be opened in append mode, meaning that if the file already exists, the logger will append to it instead of overwriting it.
+If you wish to overwrite the contents of the file, make sure to always clear or delete it before creating the logger or after closing it.

 The following arguments must be named:
 - `color`: Whether the logger should colorize the output using ANSI color codes.
 Defaults to `true`.
 - `timestamp`: Whether the logger should add a timestamp to the output.
 Defaults to `true`.